 At the 2019 Grafixx Festival, I presented a selection of 80 stamps that put the Space-Age Aesthetic front and centre.
 That year it had been, after all, half a century since the Space Craze peaked as man first set foot on the moon.

-Meticulously designed, these exemplary specimen succeed in encapsulating the Space-Age zeitgeist on a surface that does usually not exceed 40 by 40 millimetres.
+Meticulously designed, these exemplary specimen succeed in encapsulating the Space-Age zeitgeist on a surface that rarely exceeds 40 by 40 millimetres.

 Una Grande Bellezza